-In Chile, the most traditional dinner for Christmas Eve is oven roasted turkey.
-I spend all my Christmas at my grandma’s and she and my mother were usually in charge of the menu, that just like the Thanksgiving menu here in the US didn’t change that much, because everyone expects their all-time favorites.
+In Chile, the most traditional dinner for Christmas Eve is Pavo relleno con ciruelas or oven-roasted turkey stuffed with prunes.
+I spent all my Christmas at my grandma’s, and she and my mother were usually in charge of the menu, just like the Thanksgiving menu here in the US didn’t change much because everyone expects their all-time favorites.

-New year dinner is the occasion for new recipes, but don’t mess with the Christmas Eve dinner.
+New Year’s dinner is the occasion for new recipes, but don’t mess with the Christmas Eve dinner.

-In case you are wondering, we don’t have a Thanksgiving day and is just crazy how my mother, grandma, and aunt were able to cook the turkey, cookies, fruitcakes and more, keeping the oven on non-stop during the summer in Chile and without air-conditioned…
+In case you are wondering, we don’t have a Thanksgiving day, and it is just crazy how my mother, grandma, and aunt were able to cook the turkey, cookies, fruitcakes, and more, keeping the oven on non-stop during the summer in Chile and without air-conditioned…

 - 1 package of Philadelphia cream cheese at room temperature

 - 1 cup of prunes

 - 1/2 teaspoon ground cinnamon

 - If the prunes are dry and hard, cover them with boiling water and let them stand for 10 minutes.
 Carefully remove the pit and chop it small.
 Save the water for the sauce.

 - Mix the cream cheese, chopped prunes, walnuts, cinnamon, nutmeg, cloves, salt, and pepper in a bowl.
 Taste and adjust the seasoning.